 Companies can also use information from time and attendance HR solutions to bolster their benefits offerings.
 For example, many employees would jump at an opportunity to take an additional holiday or vacation day.
 By reviewing attendance and payroll data, employers can gain a historical point of view of their workforce globally and can identify when there are periods of low demand and activity in various offices.
 Understanding this, employers can offer holidays on low demand days without risking business productivity.

-Additionally, employers can use these data to allow employees more flexibility when taking established holidays.
+Additionally, employers can use this data to allow employees more flexibility when taking established holidays.
 For example, attending a child’s first day of school may be more important than taking off a holiday like President’s Day.
 In scenarios like this, employers and employees benefit from greater workplace flexibility because it gives workforce coverage on days in which the office is normally closed.

 Understanding What You Have